The Devil in I: Music video

 Plans for a music video for the song were revealed by Corey Taylor during an interview for BBC Radio 1.
 The band put out a casting call asking for "human maggots" for a video that was shot on August 22 and 23, 2014.
 They requested people between the ages of 20 and 35 with the condition they be okay with filming barefoot.

 On September 11, 2014, Slipknot uploaded a trailer for "The Devil in I" music video to be uploaded the succeeding heyday; the trailer highlighted two people in red shrouds with eye-holes cut out.
 The video was uploaded on September 12 and featured the band members in a mental asylum encompassed by fans dancing in straitjackets while the band performed.
 It also featured Corey in his All Hope Is Gone mask and Clown in his Iowa mask.
 Chris Fehn is also seen in his Memorial World Tour mask.

 The band commits suicide in various ways, such as Corey Taylor setting a bomb off while he sits at a table, Mick Thomson ripping his face apart, Sid Wilson eating himself, Craig Jones being locked in an elevator with an attack dog, Chris Fehn pecked to death by crows, Jim Root blowing himself up with dynamite (losing his beard in the process), and Shawn Crahan lighting himself on fire and hanging himself.
 The video also features the two new members of the band.
 They can be seen roaming throughout the asylum as patients in wheelchairs.
 They are eventually cornered by the band, who proceed to stab the new members.
 This stabbing could resemble the two new members being "baptized" into Slipknot.
 They appear playing with the band at the song's last chorus, both wearing uniforms and disguised in equal revels.

-As of July 2022, the song has 360 million views on YouTube.